 What to expect at your child’s first pediatric dental visit

-Your child’s first pediatric dental visit will be both fun and informational for the patient and you as the parent!
+Your child’s first pediatric dental visit age 5 months to 12 years old will be both fun and informational for the patient and you as the parent!
 The ADA recommends that a child be taken to the dentist by 1 year or within 6 months of the eruption of a first tooth.
 Not only does this help promote good oral hygiene with the patient and the parent, but helps to establish a proper oral care routine.

 At your child’s first dental visit they will be led to the treatment area, where there are bright pictures on the walls.
 The dental chairs are child size and colorful which is much less intimidating than at a general dentist office.
 Everything is friendly and geared towards children of all ages.
 Please see our Gladstone Dental Office pictures and our Liberty Dental Office pictures.